Stocks mixed as Wall Street closes strong week; crypto falls

 NEW YORK (AP) — Wall Street is largely holding onto its stupendous surge from a day before, and stock indexes are mixed Friday to keep them on track for a strong gain for the week.

-The S&P 500 was virtually flat in midday trading after drifting between modest gains and losses.
+The S&P 500 rose 0.3% in afternoon trading after drifting between modest gains and losses.
 A day earlier, it soared 5.5% in what was its best day since the spring of 2020.
-The Dow Jones Industrial Average was down 283 points, or 0.8%, at 33,431, after surging more than 1,200 points a day earlier, while the Nasdaq composite was 0.4% higher, as of 11:30 a.m.
+The Dow Jones Industrial Average was down 201 points, or 0.6%, at 33,514, after surging more than 1,200 points a day earlier, while the Nasdaq composite was 1% higher, as of 12:22 p.m.
 Eastern time.

 Thursday's huge rally for Wall Street came after a report showed inflation in the United States slowed by more than expected last month.
 That raised hopes the worst of inflation may have finally passed and that the Federal Reserve can take a less aggressive path on raising interest rates, though economists cautioned high inflation could remain stickier than expected on the way down.